czottmann/obsidian-actions-uri/tests/README.md

 The test files are typically named after the route they are testing (e.g., `noteGet.test.ts` for the `/note/get` route).

+### Plugins

+The vault is preconfigured with the following community plugins:

+- Actions URI: The plugin being tested, built and copied into the test vault during setup.
+- [Dataview](https://github.com/blacksmithgu/obsidian-dataview): A data index and query language over Markdown files.
+- [Logstravaganza](https://github.com/czottmann/obsidian-logstravaganza): Captures developer tool console logs into a `.ndjson` file in the vault's root directory.
+This is useful for debugging and understanding the flow of the plugin during tests.
+- [Periodic Notes](https://github.com/liamcain/obsidian-periodic-notes): For managing periodic notes.
+- [Templater](https://github.com/SilentVoid13/Templater): For creating and managing templates.

 ## Key Components

 - **`tests/plugin-test-vault.original/`**: The blueprint of the Obsidian vault used for testing.
 Copied to a temporary location before each test run.